The DArkest Knight (Pretty Little Liars): Plot

 Spencer calls 911 to report Hanna's abduction.
 At the same time, Hanna uses a knife to get some of Noel's blood to send to a DNA lab.
 Aria, Alison, Emily, Mona, Caleb and Spencer team up with the Rosewood P.D. to find Hanna.
-Detective Furey leads the investigation and promises to Spencer to find both Hanna and Noel, as Spencer kisses him on the cheek, resulting in an awkward-yet-great situation.
+Detective Furey leads the investigation and promises to Spencer to find both Hanna and Noel, as Spencer kisses him on the cheek.
 Mona and Caleb investigate Jenna, and discover she doesn't know where either Hanna nor Noel are.
 Mona receives a call from Hanna and secretly leaves to assist her friend.
 Mona convinces Hanna to return home.
 Afterwards, Hanna and Caleb argue about her actions and the two end up having sex.
 Alison reveals to Emily that she's pregnant with Archer's baby, and they kiss.
 Mona threatens Jenna, stating she should get out of Rosewood.
 Aria looks forward to Ezra, but a newscast reveals that Nicole was found alive and, through the television, Aria sees Ezra and Nicole kissing.

 The next morning, Spencer visits Toby to say goodbye, and the two end up kissing.
 Paige accuses Emily of being Alison's "puppet," though she did not know about the hookup or the pregnancy.
 Hanna is shocked when she discovers that Noel is not Mary Drake's second child, and reveals to her friends what she really had been up to.
 The Liars manage to distract the guards and drive to where Hanna kept Noel hostage only to find that he escaped.
 They find a text with an address and a 10 p.m. meeting time, stating they would swap the USB for the camera with which Hanna filmed herself torturing Noel earlier.
 At the same time, Mona and Caleb stalk Jenna, but end up finding out that Sydney was disguised as Jenna.
 The Liars arrive at the address of the text, which lead the Liars into an abandoned school for the blind where Jenna, armed with a gun, attempts to murder the Liars with Noel.
 However, Noel, while attacking Hanna and Emily, trips on his axe and accidentally kills himself via decapitation.
 Jenna then shoots at the Liars, as they run, but get separated from Spencer, who is shot.
 Before Jenna could cause more damage, she is taken down by Mary Drake and pulled away by "A.D." unseen.

 Mary then reveals that she is Spencer's biological mother.
 Meanwhile, scenes reveal that, while leaving town, Toby's car crashed into a tree, leaving Yvonne's and his fate unknown.
 At the end, "A.D." places Jenna in their van and gives her her glasses back.
 She questions who they are and if they shot Spencer.
 "A.D." gives Jenna their mask, which she feels.
 She realizes she is with "A.D.", as "A.D." adjusts their hoodie and prepares to drive.